There are a few things certain in life: death, taxes, and MRT delays. Oh, and making CPF contributions, of course.

 If you have a spouse and kids, half of your wealth will go to your spouse, and the other half will be divided equally between your kids.
 If you don’t have a spouse or kids, your money will be split between your surviving parents.

-For those without a spouse, children or surviving parents or grandparents, the money will might end up being inherited by siblings or aunts and uncles.
+For those without a spouse, children or surviving parents or grandparents, the money might end up being inherited by siblings or aunts and uncles.

 How to make your CPF nomination online